JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-example/index.md

 This is much easier to read than the long line you started with!

 ## Summary
-Now we've looked at when, how and why you can reformat your code, let's summarise it all with further reading and the shortcuts we used.
+Now we've looked at when and how you can reformat your code, let's summarise it all with further reading and the shortcuts we used.